 If you are deadset on going to a specific place, through one particular airport, on a certain day, then you are going to be limited to the flights that go to that airport on that day.
 You won’t have any other options; the fares you see first are the price you’ll likely pay.

-If you’d just like to go somewhere you’ve never been before, you’ll have countless destinations all over the United States and the world to consider.
+Or, if you’d like to go skiing, you can look at fares to airports in Utah, California, Wyoming, Colorado, the northeast, Canada, or even Europe.
+If you’d like to go somewhere you’ve never been, you’ll have countless destinations all over the United States and the world to consider.

 The more places you’re willing to think about, the better deals you’ll be able to find.
-There are likely very cheap flights available for this coming weekend to many of the destinations listed above from your home airport right now.
+There are likely very cheap flights available this coming weekend to many of the destinations listed above from your home airport.
 Take a look!

 Use a Flight Map

-If you aren’t set on a specific destination for your last-minute trip but have no idea where you want to go, then you might try using a flight map to help you find the cheapest fares.
+If you aren’t set on a destination for your last-minute trip but have no idea where you want to go, you might try using a flight map to help you find the cheapest fares.
+Sites like Google Flights and Skyscanner offer flight maps to help you view and consider the different options available for your selected dates from your home airport.

 On the other hand, if there is a specific place that you’d like to go to, you can still use the flight map to your benefit.
 Use it to view the fares to several different airports close to your destination and then choose the price and airport that makes the most sense for your budget.